This course gives students the knowledge and understanding of the travel and tourism industry.

 1 year full time.
 Usually 3-4 days per week, 10.5 - 13.5 hours per week

-The course give students first hand experience of working in the areas of employment such as airlines and airports, the cruise industry and working overseas so they have a real advantage when applying for jobs.
+The course gives a comprehensive introduction to different sections of the travel industry including, airlines and airports, destinations, hospitality and travel agencies, alongside the core areas of study of the travel sector and customer service.
 Students will develop the confidence to progress within specific areas of employment as cabin crew, travel agent or even a holiday rep or alternatively there is the opportunity to progress to a Level 3 course in travel and tourism.

 Learners completing these qualifications will have gained a lot of different skills giving them an added advantage over other applicants.
 The units chosen in the course have been specifically designed to enable the learner to gain the confidence to promote themselves in the job market.
 These units range from learning about the travel industry as a whole to marketing, and from the importance of good customer service to learning about a range of destinations.
 Students will be encouraged to build their confidence and reach their full potential at every stage.